BY CLICKING ENTER, YOU VERIFY THAT YOU ARE OF LEGAL DRINKING AGE IN YOUR COUNTRY.

-The Wardys are the fourth generation of wine and arak makers -- wines and spirits have been intertwined in our lives since 1881 when our great-grandfather Rachid Cortas started a winery in Zahle.
+The Wardys are the fourth generation of wine and arak makers -- wines and spirits have been intertwined in our lives since 1881 (or 1873 as some claim) when our great-grandfather, Rachid Cortas, started a winery in Zahle.

-Each member of our family -- the neighboring Cortases and Wardys -- grew to become accomplished wine and arak makers -- It's in our blood.
+Each member of our family -- the neighbouring Cortases and Wardys -- grew to become accomplished wine and arak makers -- It's in our blood.

-George returned to Zahle in 1959 and Toufiq arranged the marriage of his cousin George to Marleine the daughter of his partner.
+George returned to Zahle in 1959 and Toufiq arranged the marriage of his cousin George to Marleine, his partner’s daughter.
 In a sense, we are the products of that winery in Aleppo.

-In 1971 George and his older brother Aziz bought the Abou Raad shares of arak “Gantous & Abou Raad”, Lebanon’s leading arak brand which was created in 1893, and established with the Gantous family “Solifed” (Société Libanaise de fermantation et de distillation).
+In 1971 George and his older brother Aziz bought the Abou Raad share of arak “Gantous & Abou Raad”, Lebanon’s leading arak brand which was created in 1893, and established with the Gantous family “Solifed, SARL” (Société Libanaise de Fermantation et Distillation).

-The Wardys purchased the Gantous’ shares in both companies in 1996 and began producing wine under the “Domaine Wardy” label as well as “Arak Wardy” and then in 2017 George and Marleine's children bought the complete shares of “Solifed” and “Gantous & Abou Raad”.
+The Wardys purchased the Gantous’ shares in the company in 1996 and began producing wine under the “Domaine Wardy” brand as well as “Arak Wardy”; and in 2017, Georges and Marleine's children bought the complete shares of “Solifed” and “Gantous & Abou Raad”.